Franklin Resources

 keeps institutions cautious even if markets rise

-market-sensitive fee model
+Market-sensitive fee model

 This is a business tied to client assets.
 AUM already slipped 1.1% to $1.661T.
 If markets fall or clients reallocate, revenue pressure follows.